-CSHN clinic services are provided by teams that may include physician specialists, nurses, nurse practitioners, social workers, physical or occupational therapists, nutritionists, orthotists, speech and language specialists, audiologists, dentists and orthodontists.
-The specific needs of the children who are being served and the nature of the conditions that are being followed determine the make-up of a particular clinic team.
+Clinic services are provided by teams that may include physician specialists, nurses, nurse practitioners, social workers, physical or occupational therapists, nutritionists, orthotists, speech and language specialists, audiologists, dentists and orthodontists.
+The specific needs of the child and the nature of the conditions that are being followed determine the make-up of a particular clinic team.

-In addition to information about CSHN clinics, we have included some links to other Web Sites that may be sources of helpful information.
-While we have reviewed each of these links and are comfortable with their content, we cannot vouch for additional links they may provide.
+In addition to the CSHN clinic information here, we have included links to other resources that may be helpful to you.
+While we have reviewed each of these sites, we do not control and are not responsible for their content.

 Please contact our central office in Burlington to find the clinic nearest you, and to discuss referrals or other resources, even if the child is older than 8.